How to find your ancestors in old newspapers

 Search specific publications

 Different publications contain different types of information.
 Some will be more helpful to you than others.
 Specialist papers like The Army and Navy Gazette may be helpful for researching military relatives, while local papers contain marriage notices and obituaries for tracing the milestones in your ancestors' lives.
+Searching individual newspapers may be a good idea if you know what information you're looking for.

 Try name variations